-In the first 2 experiments subjects are shown a graphical representation of a network for a given length of time, and then they are asked questions about it after the network has disappeared.
+In each of the first three stages, subjects are shown a graphical representation of a network for a given length of time, and then they are asked questions about it after the network has disappeared.
+Subjects cannot go back to previous screens or alter their answers once they have moved to the following screen.
+They can take as much time as they wish to answer any of the questions.
 The subjects are instructed to imagine that the nodes of the network represent other students in the university, and that connecting lines between nodes represent friendships.
+Just before viewing the network, they are told that they will see the network for t seconds, and then the diagram will disappear from the screen, and they will be asked a set of questions about the relationships they have just seen.
+No information is given about the nature of the questions to follow, to ensure that participants are not led to focus on specific features of the network.

-In each experiment there are two treatments.
+In each stage there are two treatments.
 All subjects see the same network, but subjects in a treatment condition will see a different node colored in 'red' and labeled "YOU", relative to subjects in the other treatment.
-Here is a more detailed summary of the first 2 experiment; all the figures referred to in the text are in Appendix B:
+Here is a more detailed summary of these first three stages; all the Figures referred to in the text are in Appendix B: